Dairy Promotion Grant for Farmers

 Who is Eligible:

-Grants are competitive, decisions on grant awards will be made by a committee of New England Dairy staff and reviewed by the CT Milk Promotion Board.
+Grants are competitive, and decisions on grant awards will be made by a committee of New England Dairy staff and reviewed by the CT Milk Promotion Board.
 Applications will be evaluated based on information provided in the application and alignment with identified eligibility requirements.
 There is no guarantee that full funding will be received with your application.
 Details on payment and reporting requirements will be shared with grant recipients upon award.

 Allow